-- (1) The baseline and replacement equipment must be registered in DOORS when it is used a majority of the time, but not exclusively, in agricultural operations. - (2) Fleets must be in compliance with the regulation in order to be eligible for and receive funding.

-- (A) Applicants must submit information regarding fleet size and compliance status.
+- (1) The baseline and replacement equipment must be reported in DOORS when it is used a majority of the time, but not exclusively, in agricultural operations. - (2) Fleets must be in compliance with the regulation in order to be eligible for and receive funding. - (A) Applicants must submit information regarding fleet size and compliance status.
 All documentation submitted must be signed and dated by the applicant and include language certifying that the fleet list provided is accurate and complete.
 Air districts are not required to validate submitted information and will not be held liable if fleet owners falsify fleet information.
-The following information shall be submitted at the time of application: - 1.
-DOORS ID of the fleet. - 2.
+However, if an air district suspects that the data submitted is falsified, the matter should be referred to CARB.
+The following information shall be submitted at the time of application:

+- 1. DOORS ID of the fleet. - 2.
 DOORS EIN of the baseline equipment. - 3.
 Documentation from DOORS showing the baseline equipment is reported as 51-99% agriculture. - 4.
-Documentation demonstrating compliance with the Off-Road Regulation. - (B) Applicants must submit to the air district the DOORS EIN of the replacement equipment no later than at post-inspection of replacement equipment. - (C) Applicants are not required to submit DOORS information on off-road vehicles used 100% of the time for agricultural operations as defined by the Off-Road Regulation. - (D) No emission reductions achieved from a funded project can count towards a fleet's regulatory requirements for the duration of the contract term.
+Documentation demonstrating compliance with the Off-Road Regulation. - (B) For projects with replacement equipment used the majority of time for agricultural operations, applicants must report the replacement equipment as funded equipment in DOORS and submit to the air district the DOORS EIN of the replacement equipment no later than at post-inspection of replacement equipment. - (C) Applicants are not required to submit DOORS information on off-road vehicles used 100% of the time for agricultural operations as defined by the Off-Road Regulation. - (D) No emission reductions achieved from a funded project can count towards a fleet's regulatory requirements for the duration of the contract term.